Towards a classification of entanglements of Galois representations attached to elliptic curves: Proofs of Theorem and Corollary

-Suppose that $E/\Q$ has an abelian entanglement that is not a Serre, Weil, or CM entanglement.
-We distinguish three cases: \begin{itemize} \item Suppose $p=2$ and $q$ is odd.
-Then, $d_F=[F:\Q]=1$, $2$, or $3$.
-If $d_F=2$, then $F$ is the unique quadratic subfield of $\Q(E[2])$ which is $\Q(\sqrt{\Delta_E})$.
-Thus, the entanglement would be of Serre type.
-Thus, let us assume that $d_F=3$.
+\item If $p=2$, and $F$ is a cyclic cubic, then $d_F=[F:\Q]=3$.
 In this case $F=\Q(E[2])$ is a cyclic cubic number field, and $F$ appears also in $\Q(E[q])$.
-By Theorem \ref{thm-coincidences}, $E$ must have a rational $q$-isogeny where $3$ divides $q-1$.
+By Theorem \ref{thm-coincidences}, the curve $E$ must have a rational $q$-isogeny where $3$ divides $q-1$.
 By the classification of cyclic rational isogenies (see, for instance, Section 9 of \cite{lozano2013field} and in particular Theorem 9.5), we must have $q\in \{7,13,19,37,43,67,163\}$.
 Since $X_0(\ell)$ with $\ell\in \{19,37,43,67,163\}$ only has finitely many rational points, these choices of $q$ lead to, at most, finitely many examples ($j$-invariants).
+If $\ell=43,67,163$ the only $j$-invariants are CM ones, but we are assuming $E$ does not have CM.
+If $\ell=19$ or $37$, then there are three possible $j$-invariants, and one can easily verify that elliptic curves with those three $j$-invariants have full $2$-adic image, and therefore $\Q(E[2])$ is not cyclic cubic.

 If $q=13$, we have used \texttt{Magma} to look for subgroups of $\GL(2,\Z/26\Z)$ that would surject to the corresponding images mod $2$ and mod $13$, with a $\Z/3\Z$-entanglement.
-Our computations show that there are no such subgroups that would define modular curves of genus $0$ or $1$, and there any elliptic curve with this prescribed entanglement must correspond to a $\mQ$-rational point on a modular curve of genus greater than 1.
-Therefore, Faltings theorem tells us there are at most finitely many $j$-invariants of elliptic curves with a $(2,13)$-entanglement of type $\Z/3\Z$.
+Our computations show that there are precisely $4$ such subgroups, and none of these define modular curves of genus $0$ or $1$ (they have genus $3,3,3$, and $5$, respectively), and any elliptic curve with this prescribed entanglement must correspond to a $\mQ$-rational point on a modular curve of genus $3$ or $5$.
+Therefore, Faltings' theorem tells us there are at most finitely many $j$-invariants of elliptic curves with a $(2,13)$-entanglement of type $\Z/3\Z$.

 If $q=7$, however, there are such entanglements, and in fact there are such entanglements with the added condition that $F$ is not a subfield of $\Q(\zeta_7)$, which makes the entanglement not of Weil type.
 These entanglements have been described in \cite{danielsMorrow:Groupentanglements}.
 The authors show that there are three genus $0$ modular curves whose $\Q$-points correspond to elliptic curves with such an abelian entanglement, and their parametrizations appear in Theorem \ref{thmx:main0}.